 For the period from May 1998 to February 2004, I maintained almost all aspects of the server and network within the Department of Physics, University of Pune, including automation of many on-site requirements with the help of shell scripts.
 This was also the time when I learnt about some of the internal aspects of Unix-like systems.

 After coming to Japan I have been steadily learning Japanese.
-Now I am comfortable with daily conversations.
+Now I am comfortable with daily conversations and technical dialog.